Navigating the Menopausal Transition: How to reduce menopausal symptoms and feel better naturally with Acupuncture and Chinese Medicine.

 Perhaps even more important than this decline in ovarian hormones is a change in adrenal function.
 The adrenals are an important source of progesterone and DHEA in post-menopausal women, which helps create regulation in the body as a whole.
 So, as ovulation begins to go by the wayside, we call on the adrenals more and more to provide the progesterone and other hormones that we need to feel balanced.

 However, here is the rub.
 More and more women in our modern era suffer from some degree of adrenal fatigue related to STRESS.
 When the adrenals are taxed by persistent, high cortisol levels, progesterone levels fall even further, and hormonal fluctuations are much more pronounced.
-And when the adrenals are taxed in this way, our stress threshold is lower, menopausal symptoms become amplified, and our bodies respond by becoming even more stressed, creating a vicious cycle of fight-or-flight response.
+And when the adrenals are taxed in this way, our stress threshold is lower, menopausal symptoms become amplified, and our bodies respond by becoming even more stressed, creating a vicious cycle of the fight-or-flight response.

 Menopause sounds like a walk in the park, doesn’t it?